otineb97/task-manager/README.md

 # Task Manager Web Application

-Task Manager is a web application designed to help users manage their tasks efficiently.
+It is a web application designed to help users manage their tasks efficiently.
 Users can register an account, log in, add new tasks, mark tasks as completed, update task details, and delete tasks.

 ## Features